Kevin Bridges: Personal life

 Bridges is the son of Andy and Patricia Bridges and has a brother, John, who is ten years older.
 He grew up in the Hardgate area of Clydebank and attended St Mary's Primary and St Columba's High.

-Kevin married his wife Kerry Monaghan in 2019.
-In December of 2022, Bridges announced the birth of his first child, a son named Liam, born in May of that year.
+He married Kerry Monaghan in 2019.
+In December 2022, Bridges announced the birth of his first child, a son, born in May of that year.